-Instead I left with a gnarly headache, and felt really weak for days after this hike.
+Instead, I left with a gnarly headache and felt really weak for days after this hike.

 What was supposed to be 5 and a half miles, ended up being almost 11 in the middle of the day in July.
-This experience really helped me change my idea for hiking in the heat.
+This experience really helped me change my idea of hiking in the heat.

 Heat exhaustion vs. heat stroke

 There is a difference.
 One common sign of both is a headache.
 So if you start to feel like you’re getting a headache then you need to start going down the checklist of symptoms and start taking care of these immediately.